 - 11. Every year base budget estimates are produced and then different inflation factors are applied to the resultant figures to take budgets to out-turn prices.
 It is inevitable that there will be either over or under provision for the full cost of inflation, as prices will vary against the estimates made.
 Efforts have been made to predict the level of inflation in the coming year, although the uncertainty around the overall economic position makes this more difficulty.
-We have already seen some growth in inflation being caused by the weakness of the pound after the Brexit vote.
-How the Brexit negotiations proceed and the policy choices of the new president of the United States of America will have implications for the economy of the United Kingdom. - 12.
-The Consumer Price Index (CPI) rose by 1.6% in the year to December 2016, up from 1.2% in November.
-This figure was above market expectations of 1.4% and represents the highest CPI rate since July 2014.
-It is likely that this increasing trend will continue through 2017 and the Bank of England's target rate of 2% will be breached.
+We have already seen growth in inflation being caused by the weakness of the pound after the Brexit vote.
+How the Brexit negotiations proceed and the general state of other economies across the world will have implications for the United Kingdom. - 12.
+The Consumer Price Index (CPI) rose by 2.7% in the year to December 2017, down from 2.8% in November.
+This figure was below market expectations of 2.8%.
+It is likely that CPI will continue at a similar level through 2018 and the Bank of England's target rate of 2% will not be achieved.
 This is likely to result in reductions in real wage growth and restrain household spending.
-Pay increases for the year to November 2016 were running at 2.8%, inclusive of bonuses.
-However, pay rises in the public sector will not match those in the private sector so the Medium Term Financial Strategy (MTFS) includes an allowance of 1.5% for pay awards for 2017/18 and 1% for subsequent years.
+Pay increases for the year to October 2017 were running at 2.5%, inclusive of bonuses.
+However, pay rises in the public sector will not match those in the private sector so the Medium Term Financial Strategy (MTFS) includes an allowance of 2% for pay awards for 2018/19 and 2019/20 and 1% for subsequent years.
 In the budgets the centrally held vacancy allowance has been maintained at 1.5%.
-This reflects the level of salary underspend currently being seen in 2016/17.
+This reflects the level of salary underspend currently being seen in 2017/18.